 Data Collection from Web Services

-NetXMS has built-in data collection mechanism using web services, allowing to extract data for DCIs from JSON, XML, or plain text responses to HTTP requests.
-Data collection from web services is done via NetXMS agent.
-If zoning is not used (or for Default zone), agent running on NetXMS server is used.
-If zoning is used, zone proxies are used (and if a zone has no proxies configured, agent on NetXMS server is used as last resort).
+NetXMS has a built-in data collection mechanism using web services, allowing to extract data for DCIs from JSON, XML, or plain text responses to HTTP requests.
+Data collection from web services is done via the NetXMS agent.
+If zoning is not used (or for the Default zone), the agent running on the NetXMS server is used.
+If zoning is used, zone proxies are used (and if a zone has no proxies configured, the agent on NetXMS server is used as last resort).

 Configuring Web Service Data collection